Spike-frequency and h-current based adaptation are dynamically equivalent in a Wilson-Cowan field model

 With the model, they recreated the results found in vitro, prolonging up- and down-state durations, if the strength of h-currents is further reduced. \cite{Mehrotra2024} tested whether a spatial gradient in excitability, degree of recurrent excitation, or strength of the SFA current would induce a sequential activation of cortical neurons (i.e, up-state onset) along the dorso-ventral axis of the rat post-subiculum with a synchronous deactivation of the up-state.
 They observed this in vivo in naturally sleeping mice prior to their in-silico experiments.
 Neither gradient was able to replicate the experimentally observed dynamics.
-Including h-currents, on the other hand, with decreasing strength along the dorso-ventral axis replicated their results.
-A detailed analysis of the two opposing mechanisms shaping the spatio-temporal neural dynamics, however, has not yet been performed.
+Including h-currents with decreasing strength along the dorso-ventral axis, on the other hand, reproduced their results.
+Although previous studies examined each mechanism in detail, a unified investigation comparing both mechanisms, including systematic state-space explorations, has not yet been performed.